By Yeti \ July 6 2016 \ 0 Comments

 This is a perfect pick on a hot day.
 Located in canyon, it’s suitable for the whole family.
 It’s shady and includes views and a steam.

-Several trails originate at Powder Mountain, although details can be scarce.
-This map has the best information I’ve found.
+Several trails originate at Powder Mountain, with more mountain biking single track developing every year.
+Here's the latest info to be had.
+This map also provides great intel as well.
 Add the Alpine Ski Area layer to see where Powder Mountain is in relation to the trails.
 Here are a few more close-by trails: